How to monetize your patents

 Ultimately, you want to make money from your patents.
 As we discussed in our patent services page, the patent rights allow you to exclude others from practicing your patented invention.
 On the basis of the exclusive rights, you can profit from your patents.

 Generally speaking, there are four ways to monetize patents:

 Securitization of patents.

 Commercialization of patents

-Because the exclusive patent rights, you can practice your patented invention to product a product or provide a service for sale.
+Because the exclusive patent rights, you can prevent others from practicing your patented invention without your permission.

 If the product or service provides special advantages and/or is technically advanced, is well protected by your patents, and the demand for the product or service is inelastic, you may charge a higher price compared to competing products, thus increasing your profit margin.
 This way, you may quickly recoup your research and development costs and make significant profits.

 However, if your product or service is not particularly technically advanced, is for a competitive market, the demand is elastic, and your patent is easy to be avoided, you may consider charging a lower price to expand your market share.

 You can use the time before your competitors catch up to your product to develop other innovative product so that your competitors will still be left behind even if they catch up with your current product.